tek/myo/README.md

 will open the pane `sbt` in the lower right corner, or, if it is open already, minimize it to a size of two cells in the direction of its parent layout (in this case, vertically).

+## MyoFocus

+This command takes a pane name and will set it as the active pane in tmux.

 # Commands

 A command consists of a list of shell commands and some optional values: